could never decide on a career. His father always told him “one

 homeschooled and attended numerous alternative schools

-Besides reading and talking, her favorite way to spend her time
+College.
+Besides reading and talking, her favorite way to spend

-in 2002.
-When she wrote the article, she was working at Vermont
+Reading the Peach for Life Learning Magazine, she was working at Vermont

 College as an admissions counselor and was a full-time Master’s